Iberolacerta

 Iberolacerta is a genus of lizards in the family Lacertidae.
 The genus contains at least eight described species, which are mainly found in Spain and France.
-Iberolacerta horvathi (Horvath's rock lizard) has a wider geographic range, being distributed in Central Europe.
+I. horvathi (Horvath's rock lizard) has a wider geographic range, being distributed in Central Europe.

 Distribution

 The species of Iberolacerta are distinct and mainly found in the western Europe mountain ranges.
 Iberolacerta species found in Germany could have possibly been caused by human introduction, and are thus controversial.
 For example, I. horvathi had been encountered in southern Germany, but has not been encountered thereafter.

 Morphological features

-Lizards of the genus Iberolacerta have certain features in common, including: a depressed head and body; 7–9 premaxillary teeth; ~26 presacral vertebrae (for males); inscriptional ribs; tail brightly colored in hatchlings.
+Lizards of the genus Iberolacerta have certain features in common, including a depressed head and body, 7–9 premaxillary teeth, ~26 presacral vertebrae (for males), inscriptional ribs, and tail brightly colored in hatchlings.

-Some of the lizards in this genus have specific features such as: rostral and frontonasal scales; one postanal scale; supranasal and anterior loreal scales; 36 or fewer macro chromosomes; egg-laid embryos somewhat developed.
+Some of the lizards in this genus have specific features, such as rostral and frontonasal scales, one postanal scale, supranasal and anterior loreal scales, 36 or fewer macro chromosomes, and egg-laid embryos somewhat developed.

-Small species are up to approximately 85 mm in snout-to-vent length (SVL).
-All species have shown to have females that are larger than males.
+Small species grow up to approximately 85 mm in snout-to-vent length (SVL).
+All species have females that are larger than males.